If you live in an older home, you may still have radiators. And if you do, you need to worry about your radiator maintenance.

 3. Clean steam radiator vents

-While these three regular maintenance steps are a great way to ensure that your radiator is running smoothly, the best step is to purchase a Cinch home protection plan for those unexpected breakdowns.
-Check out our home protection plans, which will cover breakdowns caused by normal wear and tear, no matter the age of your appliances or system.
+While these three regular radiator maintenance steps are a great way to ensure that it is running smoothly, the best step is to purchase a Cinch home protection plan for those unexpected breakdowns.
+Check out our home warranty plans, which will cover breakdowns caused by normal wear and tear, no matter the age of your appliances or system.

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.